Bloom-host/BloomDocs/docs/extras/grafana.md

       - targets: ["ip:9104"]
 ```

-Restart the Prometheus server and you will see the server in your Grafana dashboard!
+Restart the Prometheus server and you will see the servers in your Grafana dashboard!
 Happy analyzing ;)